2026 National Electrical Code (NEC®) Changes: PV, ESS, EVs, PCS, and More

 Articles 130 and 702: Energy Management Systems and Optional Standby Systems

-Article 625: Electric Vehicle Power Transfer Systems
+Article 625: Electric Vehicle Power Transfer System

 Feedback and Additional Resources